hieuptz/GR1/IT4242E_MovieRSystem(GR1)/README.md

 We use **Anacoda** Environment to install packages, libraries.

-The files we will work on and also the order to execute is:
+The files I will work on and also the order to execute is:

 - `downloader.ipynb`
 - `cleaning_data.ipynb`